CABBI ABCs: A Guide to Our Scientific Terms

 Miscanthus (M. sinensis): A C4 perennial grass and key bioenergy crop used in CABBI research.
 Its relatively low maintenance and high yield/energy content play an important role in the sustainable production of renewable fuels and chemicals.
 Originating in Asia, the genus Miscanthus comprises about 17 species of perennial, rhizomatous tall grasses native to subtropical and tropical regions.
 The plant’s rhizome, or underground stem, allows it to store nutrients over the winter and therefore require less fertilizer.
 CABBI scientists led a successful international effort to sequence the full genome of M. sinensis.
 A key miscanthus hybrid used in CABBI research is Miscanthus x. giganteus.
 (See definitions for other bioenergy crops and miscanthus types in this section.)

 Miscanthus x giganteus (Mxg): A sterile hybrid of Miscanthus sinensis and Miscanthus sacchariflorus.
-It can grow to heights of more than 4 meters (13 ft) in one growing season.
+It can grow to heights of more than 4 meters (13 feet) in one growing season.
 CABBI researchers study “Illinois type” grown at the Illinois Energy Farm.
 Also known as miscanthus giganteus, giant miscanthus, or elephant grass.

 Oilcane: A variety of sugarcane engineered to divert natural sugars for oil production, as a sustainable alternative to petroleum-based fossil fuels.
-A groundbreaking CABBI project developed new lines of oilcane with elevated lipid content, cultivated them in the lab and greenhouse, conducted field trials in three states, then harvested and processed the crops into oil (for biodiesel), sugar (for bioethanol) and bagasse, the dry, pulpy material left over that can be used for fuel or building materials.
+A groundbreaking CABBI project developed new lines of oilcane with elevated lipid content, cultivated them in the lab and greenhouse, conducted field trials in three states, then harvested and processed the crops into oil (for biodiesel), sugar (for bioethanol), and bagasse — the dry, pulpy material left over that can be used for fuel or building materials.

 Pretreatment: As in biomass pretreatment, the process of physical, biological, or chemical breakdown of lignocellulosic biomass.
 Hydrothermal pretreatment involves loading raw biomass into a reactor and “treating” it with hot steam, opening up the plant structure and separating out the useful components.
 (See related definitions for “lignocellulosic biomass” in this section and “enzymatic hydrolysis” under In the Lab below.)